-Now that you’ve learned about predisposing factors in detail, we will now move on and discuss two other equally-important factors that contribute to the development of Periodontal Gum Disease in San Macros – risk and modifying factors.
+Now that you’ve learned about predisposing factors in detail, we will now move on and discuss two other equally-important factors that contribute to the development of Periodontal Gum Disease – risk and modifying factors.
 Again, these factors are systemic factors that are either a medical problem or a behavioral condition.
 They differ in the sense that a risk factor increases your chances of developing the disease while modifying factor hastens disease progression by affecting the body’s immune response.

 A certain condition can both be a risk and a modifying factor, and that’s what we will focus on in this article.
 Diabetes and tobacco use will be excluded since their effects are discussed exclusively in separate articles.

 Disorders that Affect Immunity:

-Immune disorders contribute to Periodontal Gum Disease in San Diego via any of these two ways.
+Immune disorders contribute to Periodontal Gum Disease via any of these two ways.
 First is by exaggerating the body’s immune response to bacteria in plaque and second by impairing the response itself, making the individual at high risk for infection.

 Disorders that affect immunity include immune depressive, gastrointestinal, metabolic (i.e. diabetes), hematologic (a.k.a. blood), and genetic disorders.

 Stress is not a disease itself, but rather a serious condition that could lead to health problems such as high blood pressure and cancer to name a few.
 Recently, it also has been found to be linked to Periodontal Gum Disease.

 According to studies, stress depresses the body’s immune system, making it more difficult to fight off disease-causing organisms.